MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/index.md

 ### Known issues and limitations
 You can identify the latest known issues and their resolutions, for this product release and all its fix packs, by browsing this dynamic list of documents.
-General limitations apply to IBM MobileFirst Platform Foundation as detailed here.
+General limitations apply to IBM MobileFirst Foundation as detailed here.
 Limitations that apply to specific features are explained in the topics that describe these features.

 [Read about known issues and limitations](known-issues-limitations).